 Toledo is pure fantasy.
-From its perch on a hillside overlooking a bend in the Rio Tagus, Toledo doesn’t feel like stepping into a time machine as much as a different reality.
+From its perch on a hillside overlooking a bend in the Rio Tagus, the city doesn’t feel like stepping into a time machine as much as a different reality.
 Where Europe feels special because there are tokens of history all around, your surroundings in Toledo are mostly more than hundreds of years old.
 It’s not just some things that have survived; you’re walking into pretty much the same city that spent time as one of the capitals of Europe from the Holy Roman Empire to the late Middle Ages.

 As special as it is to walk around Toledo, the best view is from across the valley, from an overlook called Mirador del Valle (literally, just “the view from the valley”).
 It’s a fairly easy 20-30 minute walk from the Puente de Alcántara, a Roman bridge that was last rebuilt about 1,100 years ago that we took into the city from the train station.
 The walk to Mirador del Valle takes about as long as it does to ride the AVE from Madrid, but you won’t hit 190mph on the road.